mako-taco/Command/README.md

 Performing Actions
 -----
-To perform an undoable action, use `Command.do`.
+To perform an undoable action, use `Command.do`, which takes two function arguments.
+The first is the action you want to perform right now, and the second is the 'undo' function.
 ```javascript
 var x = 5;